ECCC-MSC/open-data/canada.ca_upcoming/msc-geomet/web-services_en.md

 ![Global Deterministic Prediction System (GDPS) surface temperature](https://geo.weather.gc.ca/geomet?SERVICE=WMS&VERSION=1.3.0&REQUEST=GetMap&BBOX=-90,-180,90,180&CRS=EPSG:4326&WIDTH=600&HEIGHT=301&LAYERS=GDPS.ETA_TT&FORMAT=image/png)

-### GetFeatureInfo
+### WMS GetFeatureInfo

 A WMS GetFeatureInfo request retrieves data for a given pixel of a map image.
 MSC GeoMet currently supports retrieving data as plain text or Geographic Markup Language (GML).
-The GetFeatureInfo request parameters resemble those of a GetMap request but also include three new required
-parameters: `I`, `J` and `QUERY_LAYERS`.
+The GetFeatureInfo request parameters resemble those of a GetMap request but also include three new required parameters: `I`, `J` and `QUERY_LAYERS`.
 These parameters represent the horizontal and vertical placement of the pixel to query in the map image and the name of the layers to query.

 <br>